Vorafas/video-player/README.md

 # Video player
 A simple video player for the playback of MPEG-DASH content.
-Check the demo:
 ## Instructions

 First clone this repository.